epfl-ada/ada-2023-project-nada2023/docs/index.md

 ### Ethnic Diversity

 Another factor taken into account is whether the number of represented ethnicities in a movie would have an impact.
+After retrieving the ethnicities of the actors we had access to in the CMU Dataset, we came up with a diversity score metric which we call ethnicicty entropy.

+We calculate this metric by calculating for each ethnicity in a film cast, the proportion p of actors in the cast having that ethnicity, we then sum up the values p*log(1/p) for each ethnicity in the cast, this gives us the entropy of the ethnicities in the cast.

-After retrieving the ethnicities of the actors we had access to in the CMU Dataset, we calculated the entropy of the ethnicity of the actors.
-For a given number of represented ethnies, the entropy is maximal when each ethnies appear with equal proportion.
+For a given number of represented ethnies, the entropy is maximal when each ethnies appear with equal proportion, also the entropy is higher if there are more ethnicities.
+Therefore this metrics takes into account the number of ethnicities as well as the equality of distribution of these ethnicities amongst the cast.

 We then looked at the correlation between this entropy and the international share of the gross.

 <div class="responsive-iframe">
     <iframe src="plots/ethnic_entropy"></iframe>
 </div>

 As we can see the entropy of the ethnies is positively correlated with the international share of the gross, meaning that the more diverse the cast is, the more likely the movie is to be successful internationally.
-However, this is also biased towards larger casts as the entropy is higher for larger casts.

 ## Conclusion

-Content for the conclusion..
+In conclusion, the film industry's success on the international stage is influenced by a complex interplay of factors.
+Co-productions, language diversity, genre appeal, and casting diversity all play crucial roles.
+As globalization continues to shape viewer preferences and distribution channels, understanding these dynamics becomes crucial for filmmakers aiming to captivate audiences worldwide.
+Our analysis offers a roadmap for navigating these trends, helping filmmakers and studios make informed decisions that resonate across borders.

 - [Analysis Part 1](network_region.md)